(1) The directors' report for a financial year must state—

 (4) The Secretary of State may make provision by regulations as to other matters that must be disclosed in a directors' report.

-Without prejudice to the generality of this power, the regulations may make any such
+Without prejudice to the generality of this power, the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.